FelixRDL/seeance/README.md

 ## Requirements
 - Installation of Docker (get it at https://www.docker.com/products/docker-desktop)
 - A registered Github Application (read more on this topic here https://developer.github.com/apps/building-github-apps/creating-a-github-app/)
+    - Permission to READ all user profile data
+    - FULL CONTROL of private repositories
 - A linux based server
 - An installation of NodeJS, NPM and Angular
 - An installation of Docker and Docker-Compose